skyglass/spring-boot-kafka-movie-bets/README.md

 <ul>
   <li>✅ <b>Concurrency and Resiliency Patterns in Saga Transactions for Spring Boot Microservices</b>
-  <li>✅ <b>Part 5: Reliable Long-Running Saga Processes</b>
+  <li>✅ <b>Part 5: Reliable Long-Running Saga Processes, using Kafka and JPA Transactions with Outbox Pattern</b>
   <li>✅ <b>Long-running Saga Processes, with dynamic recursive process steps, using Kafka and JPA Transactions with Outbox Pattern</b>
   <li>✅ <b>Event Collaboration and Concurrency Control in Saga Transactions, using Kafka Consumer Groups, Partitions adn Transactions</b>
-  <li>✅ <b>Splitter/Aggregator Pattern for starting and aggregating Long-running Saga Process Jobs, using Kafka and JPA Transactions with Outbox Pattern</b>
+  <li>✅ <b>Splitter/Aggregator Pattern for starting and aggregating Long-running Saga Process Jobs, using Kafka and JPA Transactions with Outbox Table</b>
 </ul>

 ### 📖 Concurrency and Resiliency Patterns in Saga Transactions for Spring Boot Microservices